 The program’s sessions led were led by Stanford faculty in the Department of Surgery, Division of Clinical Anatomy.
 The program included lectures, laboratory sessions, surgical presentations, and Table demonstrations.
 Educational technology tools such as the Table were included as a core component to promote interactive learning and 3D visualization.

-POSITIVE STUDENT EVALUATION OF TABLE RESOURCES
+POSITIVE STUDENT REVIEWS OF TABLE RESOURCES

 At the end of the session, CASP students were qualitatively evaluated on the program’s components, organization, and overall quality.
-Most students rated the course as an excellent clinical anatomy program.
+Most students reviewed the course as an excellent clinical anatomy program.
 The course provided students with other digital resources such as 3D phone applications and virtual reality technologies like the Oculus Rift and zSpace.
 Compared to those digital tools, 19% more students voted the Table as an excellent course component.
 Overall, 88% of students rated the Table as a very good or excellent component of CASP.
-Out of all the material the students interacted with, the Table was found to be one of the most beneficial tools.
+Out of all the material the students interacted with, the Table was viewed to be one of the most beneficial tools.

 Brown, P. (2016).
 CASP 2016 Evals [PowerPoint Presentation].